 Today’s devotion is an excerpt from a Bible Study Series taught at Fellowship Baptist Church, titled “Spirit-Filled Worker.”

-Prayer: Lord, thank You for the work You’ve given me to do.
-Remind me to work with all my heart as if I’m working directly for the Lord Jesus Christ.
-Help me to embrace the dignity of my work.
-I want to work hard on everything for Your glory.
+Prayer, Lord, thank You for the work You’ve given me to do.
+Help me to see it as a commission straight from You.
+Remind me to work with all my heart as if I’m working directly for Jesus.
+Forgive me for fixating too much on how I feel about my job, whether it fulfills me and makes me happy.
+Instead help me to embrace the dignity of my work.
+I want to work hard in everything for Your glory.
 In Jesus' name.
 Amen.

 If this post in any way, has blessed you,

 please share this website and its articles with others:

 Thank you for reading Lesson 4 of Spirit-Filled Worker Series.
 Please visit this website tomorrow for Lesson 5 of Spirit-Filled Worker Series.

 Dr. Blackman is passionate about helping others grow in the grace of the Lord.
 His devotions are centered on how to grow closer to the Lord through a personal relationship with Christ.